Voting starts in March for the Drupal Association Board election.

 .fancy_login_disablewill now not show the popup.

-Please note that exclusion takes precedence over inclusion, so if an element has both classes, the popup will not show when that element is clicked.
+Note that exclusion takes precedence over inclusion, so if an element has both classes, the popup will not show when that element is clicked.

 The login window can be brought up using ctrl + . (period).
 Theoretically this means that all login links could be removed from the page altogether, and users would use this hotkey when visiting the site in order to login.
 However, this would result in a loss of the progressive enhancement mentioned earlier.
-Although they could still log in at user/login, so no users would be locked out.

 SSL (Secure Login)